RandomBlueGuy/Delta-Bookings/README.md

 ```
 - React
+- Redux
+- Axios
+- Jsonwebtoken
+- Cookies
 - FontAwesome
 - Material UI

 ```

 <br />

 ## **Basic Commands**

-Some basic Git commands are:
+To set up the project, you must type these comands:

 ```
-npm install
+npm install (to install all requiere modules)
-npm start
+npm start (to start the app)
 ```

 <br />